 Nipple Pain Remedies

 You may experience nipple pain in the early days of breastfeeding.
-As many as 90% of new moms have some nipple soreness, it is a very common condition that is temporary, and usually goes away after a few days.
-Most mothers find nipple soreness peaks on the fifth day of breastfeeding, then resolves.
+As many as 90% of new moms have some nipple soreness.
+It is a very common condition that is temporary, usually going away after a few days.
+Most mothers find nipple soreness peaks on the fifth day of breastfeeding and then resolves.

 Should I Continue Breastfeeding?

 It is very important to continue to breastfeed if you are experiencing nipple pain.
 Try to nurse your baby on the least painful nipple first; she will not suck as hard on the second, more painful nipple.
 If putting your baby to breast hurts too much, use a breast pump or hand-express to keep your milk supply moving.

 Your breast milk can also help your nipples heal with antibacterial protection.
 If you have a crack in your nipple or broken skin, squeeze out a few drops and gently rub over your nipple.
 Let your nipples air dry before covering with your bra or nursing pad.